Emmanuel-Roy/Emoo-Boy/README.md

 * New area after loading in the map.

 #### General Fixes
-* I realized that having a completely separate branch for CPU logging was kinda dumb, so I decided to just include it in the program as a setting.
+* I realized that having a completely separate branch for CPU logging was inefficent, so I decided to just include it in the program as a setting.

 ### Audio Support (In Progress)